Liminality-Project/Liminality-Project/README.md

 ## Contributing

 We are happy to accept contributions from anybody.
 Get in Discord if you want to help.
-We've got a [list of issues](https://github.com/DeltaV-Station/Delta-v/issues) that need to be done and anybody can pick them up.
+We've got a [list of issues](https://github.com/Liminality-Project/Liminality-Project/issues) that need to be done and anybody can pick them up.
 Don't be afraid to ask for help either!

-Make sure to read [CONTRIBUTING.md](/CONTRIBUTING.md) if you are new to Delta-V!
+Make sure to read [CONTRIBUTING.md](/CONTRIBUTING.md) if you are new to Liminality Project!

 ## Building